Hans Hausamann: Büro Ha

 Hausamann specialised his press service in military intelligence gathering from 1935 onwards as he offered his press service to the military.
 He recognised that the Swiss military was lacking a competent military agency and suitable sources to drive it, at a time when Switzerland itself was teeming with foreign agents of many nationalities.
 He established as an independent agency as he feared the during the period that led up to the war and in the event of a war, that the official intelligence agency, the Swiss Army Intelligence would be too small to defend Switzerland.
 In September 1939, he founded the new agency known as Büro Ha with an office that was set up in Teufen by the Swiss Militia.
 The agency was a covert arm of Swiss Intelligence, disguised as a press-cuttings agency.
 The agency was designed to develop the Swiss defence force and at the same time enable the Swiss to maintain the dubious claim of neutrality.
 In 1939-1940, Hausamann's office was moved to the Villa Stutz in Horw-St. Niklausen south of Lucerne.
-Against the resistance of the intelligence section of the army staff, Hausamann later succeeded in finding accommodation in the Hotel Schweizerhof in Lucerne, where Intelligence Collection Point 1, headed by Max Waibel, was already located.
+Against the resistance of the intelligence section of the army staff, Hausamann later succeeded in finding accommodation in the Hotel Schweizerhof in Lucerne, where the radio intercept station Noehrichtenstelle I that was commanded by Max Waibel, was already located.
 The radio equipment remained in Teufen, and a telex connection was added.
 Hausamann's office consisted of Hausamann himself, two women from the Women's Auxiliary Service, a radio operator and an office orderly who was also a driver.
 Haussaman was assisted in the agency by military intelligence officer, Czech colonel Karel Sedlacek, who was with the Czech government-in-exile in Switzerland.

 Hausamann reported to the 5th Section of the Army Staff, of which Brigadier Roger Masson. of the Swiss General Staff, who was chief of Swiss wartime intelligence.
 Hausamann maintained nominal control of Büro Ha, managing the small group on a day-to-day basis, the agency was under the direct control by Masson.
 Outside the official channels, Hausamann reported directly to the head of the Federal Military Department, Karl Kobelt and to General Henri Guisan.

 Hausamann's reports have been preserved in their entirety and are stored and available for consultation in chronological order in the Swiss Federal Archives.
 Copies are available at the Institute of Contemporary History in Munich.